Liam Napier: The five stages of Cricket World Cup grief

 England are a champion team.
 In a divided country Eoin Morgan preaches powerful, inclusive, unifying messages which the Dublin-born skipper, Jofra Archer, Adil Rashid, Moeen Ali, Ben Stokes and Jason Roy represent.

-Under Morgan, England were the best, most destructive side for the last four years.
+Under Morgan, England have been the best, most destructive side for the past four years.

 They didn't write the World Cup fine print, merely enjoy the benefits.